-\This course is offered every other year (offered 2024-2025, 2026-2027, 2028-2029, 2030-2031) CATEWAY Credit: 1.0 (2 trimesters, offered 1st and 2nd only) Grade Level: 10, 11, 12
+This course is offered every other year (offered 2026-2027, 2028-2029, 2030-2031, 2032-2033) GATEWAY

 Prerequisites: 1.5 credits of computer science courses

 AP Computer Science A introduces students to object-oriented programming while reinforcing previously learned concepts.
 Students learn about inheritance, polymorphism, encapsulation, recursion, data structures, and data processing techniques by developing programs in Java.
 In addition, students practice designing, testing, debugging, and documenting programs both individually and collaboratively through open-ended projects.
 At the end of the course, students take the Advanced Placement exam.
 This course is recommended to students who want to pursue a career in Software Engineering.